PixarAnimationStudios/ruby-jss/README-2.0.0.md

 The `.all` method will never deliver paged results, however if you give it a `filter` parameter for classes that support filtering, then `.all` returns "all that match the filter", which may be fewer than the entire collection.

 ### API data are no longer cached (?)
-<a id="markdown-api-data-are-no-longer-cached-%3F" name="api-data-are-no-longer-cached-%3F"></a>

 **NOTE:** As of this writing, caching has been removed for the objects from the Jamf Pro API, but caching remains in the Classic API.
-Its removal, or the re-instatement of caching for JP API objects, are pending discussion with users of ruby-jss.
+Its removal, or the re-instatement of caching for JP API objects, are pending discussion with other users of ruby-jss.

 Pre-2.0, methods that would fetch large datasets from the server would always cache that data in the Connection object, and by default use the cache in future calls unless a `refresh` parameter is given.
 These datasets included:

 - collection lists, used by `.all` and friends, like `.all_ids` and `.valid_id`
-- Extension Attribute, definitions, used for validating Extension Attribute values
+- Extension Attribute definitions, used for validating Extension Attribute values

 In 2.0+, that caching has been removed for objects from them Jamf Pro API.

 If you want to avoid repeated GET requests to the server when you aren't worried that the resulting data may have changed, you can store the results of `.all` in a variable, and either use it yourself, or pass it in to other methods via the `cached_list:` parameter.
 Passing in a cached_list wil prevent those methods from calling `.all` and reaching out to the server again.

+**WARNING**: Caching a list yourself and using it with `cached_list` can cause all kinds of problems if you don't ensure these points:
-**WARNING**: Be careful that the list you pass in via `cached_list` contains the correct data structure for the class, and came from the desired Connection instance.
+- the cached_list contains the correct data structure for the class
+  - i.e. pass in the results of `.all` for that class, not `.all_ids` or other sub-lists.
+- the cached_list came from the correct Connection instance
+- the cached_list is sufficiently up to date.

 ### No Attribute aliases for Jamf Pro API objects
-<a id="markdown-no-attribute-aliases-for-jamf-pro-api-objects" name="no-attribute-aliases-for-jamf-pro-api-objects"></a>

 Objects from the Jamf Pro API will no longer define aliases for the attribute names that come from the API itself.
 This means, e.g., to get the name of a ComputerPrestage or MobileDevicePrestage, you have to ask for its `displayName` not its `name`, since the property comes from the API as `displayName`.
 To see a list  of all the names, you must use `.all_displayNames` not `.all_names`.
 For objects with a 'name' property (most of them) then you can use `.name` and `.all_names`.

-The reason behind this is twofold: 1) to simplify ruby-jss's code and automate as much as possible; 2) to reflect what Jamf actually gives us in the APIs.
+The reason behind this is twofold:
+1) to simplify ruby-jss's code and automate as much as possible
+2) to reflect what Jamf actually gives us in the APIs

-This is a breaking change from earlier ruby-jss versions, for which Jamf Pro API objects had the potential for aliases of their attribute names.
+**IMPORTANT** This is a breaking change from earlier ruby-jss versions, for which Jamf Pro API objects had the potential for aliases of their attribute names.

 ### Class/Mixin hierarchy for Jamf Pro API objects
-<a id="markdown-class%2Fmixin-hierarchy-for-jamf-pro-api-objects" name="class%2Fmixin-hierarchy-for-jamf-pro-api-objects"></a>

 If you contribute to ruby-jss, be aware that the structure of superclasses, subclasses, and mixin modules, and their file locations has changed drastically.
 Also changed is how to implement new objects using the OAPI auto-generated classes.
 These changes are due to using the auto-generated classes, as well as using Zeitwerk to autoload everything.

 There's a lot to document about these changes, and much of the current documentation is out of date, referring to how things were done when the Jamf module was separate and only talked to the Jamf Pro API.

 Give us time and we'll get everything updated.
-In the meantime, feel free to reach out in the #ruby-jss channel of Macadmins Slack, or open an issue on GitHub, or email ruby-jss@pixar.com.
+In the meantime, feel free to reach out for assistance or questions.
+(See [Contact](#contact), below)

 ### Support for 'Sticky Sessions' in Jamf Cloud
-<a id="markdown-support-for-'sticky-sessions'-in-jamf-cloud" name="support-for-'sticky-sessions'-in-jamf-cloud"></a>

 If you are connecting to a Jamf Cloud server, you can specifcy `sticky_sessions: true` when calling `Jamf::Connection.new` or `Jamf::Connection#connect`.
 If you already have a connected Connection object, you can enable or disable Sticky Sessions using `my_connection_object.sticky_session =` with a boolean value (for the default connection use `Jamf.cnx.sticky_session = <boolean>`).
 To see the actual cookie being sent to enable sticky sessions, use `Jamf::Connection#sticky_session_cookie`.